Ear Pain in Children

 Symptoms

-Most ear infections develop during or after a child has an upper respiratory infection (eg: cold).
+Most ear infections develop during or after a child has an upper respiratory infection like a cold.
 The type of symptoms and how long they last is different for every child.
 Most children have ear pain from the pressure and fluid against the eardrum.
 Other common symptoms include:

 How are Ear Infections Diagnosed?